spiceai/samples/gardener/README.md

 }
 ```

 Here you can see the window of time the recommendation is based on (`start` to `end`), the action Spice.ai recommends ("close_valve"), and Spice.ai's confidence in that recommendation expressed as a percentage.
-You can learn more about recommendations through the Spice.ai API in the [documentation](https://crispy-dollop-c329115a.pages.github.io/#/api/README?id=api).
+You can learn more about recommendations through the Spice.ai API in the [documentation](https://docs.spiceai.org/reference/api/).

 ## Next steps

-- Learn more about the [Spice.ai API](https://crispy-dollop-c329115a.pages.github.io/#/api/README?id=api) and how you can use it to integrate with your app.
+- Learn more about the [Spice.ai API](https://docs.spiceai.org/reference/api/) and how you can use it to integrate with your app.
-- Review the [Core Concepts](https://crispy-dollop-c329115a.pages.github.io/#/concepts/README) of Spice.ai and how they can help you better leverage its capabilities.
+- Review the [Concepts](https://docs.spiceai.org/concepts/) of Spice.ai and how they can help you better leverage its capabilities.
 - Try out the other [samples](../README.md) in this repository.